TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 <br>

-Again, it didn't work, and Saturdays became defined by the taste in my mouth.
+Again, it didn't work, and Saturdays became defined by the uncomfortable taste in my mouth.
 A muddy taste, like I needed to spit, but I couldn't, because it was too sticky.

 So I tried eating things with a strong sweet taste to try to get rid of the dullness in my mouth.
 But it didn't help.